laravel/spark-docs/upgrade.md

 ### Updating Your Language Files

-Add the following translation line to your language files:
+Add the following translation line to your language files.
+For example, in your `/resources/lang/en.json` file.

 ```
 "Please :linkOpen confirm your payment :linkClose to activate your subscription!": "Please :linkOpen confirm your payment :linkClose to activate your subscription!"